 Please remember, green card holders are U.S. persons, whereas persons here on work or student visas are Foreign Persons.
 Additionally, foreign students of any level are counted as foreign persons for export control purposes.

-The Fundamental Research Exemption states that an export license is not required to transfer fundamental research to foreign persons.
+It is distinguished from proprietary research and from industrial development, design, production, and product utilizations, the results of which ordinarily are restricted for proprietary and/or specific national security reasons.
+The Fundamental Research Exclusion states that an export license is not required to transfer fundamental research to foreign persons.
 Fundamental research is defined as information, technology or software generated from research at an institute of higher learning the results of which are ordinarily published.
 Most research conducted at UW–Madison falls under this exemption.